fancytigerdustball/Minesweeper/README.md

 # Minesweeper
-A terminal-based clone of minesweeper using python
+A terminal-based clone of minesweeper written in python
 ## Installation
 Clone this repo or copy the code from minesweeper.py
 ## Use